-Houston police arrested Jazmine Barnes’ alleged killers and it wasn’t a White man in a red truck, but rather two young Black men who reportedly mistook Jazmine’s family for a group they had gotten into a melee with at a club several hours earlier.
+Houston police arrested Jazmine Barnes’ alleged killers and it wasn’t a white man in a red truck, but rather two young Black men who allegedly mistook Jazmine’s family for a group they had gotten into a melee with at a club several hours earlier.

 Oh, and Lifetime aired its six-part, three-day documentary titled “Surviving R. Kelly”, featuring women who claim to have been domestic violence and sexual assault/abuse victims of the R&B singer when they were teens and young women, including the singer’s ex-wife.
 The Internet was on fire with folk on various sides of the issues.

 And somehow all these things converged for me on the first weekend of the New Year.